A selection of Nick's scripts

 In case you accidentally created them, please edit that file and delete all

 Whenever it makes sense, these scripts throw their output to stdout,

 In case you forgot to redirect output with

 > and your

 terminal happens to be scrolling zillions of lines, then maybe you'd better

 press CTRL-C to kill execution, and repeat your command line with an

-Most script honor the -h option, which provides a list of acceptable
+Most script honor the -h option, which lists accepted command-line options.